 Risk tolerance is the acceptable level of variance in performance relative to the achievement of objectives.
 The ACE will tolerate a greater level of variance in performance in achieving reporting and compliance strategic objectives relative to the achievement of operations strategic objectives.
 However, variation in achievement of the non-operations strategic objectives is not tolerated when it negatively impacts the achievement of operations strategic objectives.
 This strategic guidance is intended to promote initiative and sound business judgment by the Acquisition Team in providing the best value product or service to meet the customer’s needs.

-CC-105 ACE Contracting Risk Profile.

-The primary purpose of a risk profile is to provide a thoughtful analysis of the risks an organization faces toward achieving its strategic objectives arising from its activities and operations, and to identify appropriate options for addressing significant risks.
-It is a prioritized inventory of the most significant risks, from a portfolio perspective, identified and assessed through the risk assessment process versus a complete inventory of risks.
-The ACE, as the Army body empowered and responsible for the exercise of procurement authority, maintains a risk profile for Army contracting.

-Part 2 – PMR Program Philosophy and Policy
+PART 2 – PMR PROGRAM PHILOSOPHY AND POLICY

 CC-200 Philosophy.